Bassa people (Cameroon): Art and craftsmanship

+Music and dance

 Music and dance play a vital role in Bassa society, serving as expressions of joy, grief, and celebration.
 The Bassa people use various traditional instruments, such as drums, xylophones, and flutes, to accompany their dances, which are characterized by rhythmic movements and colorful costumes.
 There are two broad categories of music: Urban (Assiko, N'gola and Ma-Kune) and rural styles.

 Language

 Like most languages when confronted with other cultures, the Bassa language has incorporated certain borrow words and evolved over time.
 We distinguish four periods of its evolution, Bassa spoken before 1472, Bassa spoken between 1472 and 1919, Bassa spoken between 1919 and 1945, and Bassa spoken today.

 The Basaá (or Bassa) language belongs to the group of Bantu languages.
 It is spoken by around 800,000 people around the towns of Édéa, Éséka and Douala.
 It has phonetic and grammatical characteristics common to many Bantu languages, such as noun classes, the implosive “b” and a tone system: high tone, low tone, low-high tone, high-low tone, medium tone.
 The language is transcribed using an adapted Latin alphabet, including consonants, vowels and accents specific to Bantu languages.